-In calculating each Fund's NAV per Share, such Fund's investments are generally valued using market valuations.
-A market valuation generally means a valuation (i) obtained from an exchange, a pricing service, or a major market maker (or dealer), (ii) based on a price quotation or other equivalent indication of value supplied by an exchange, a pricing service, or a major market maker (or dealer) or (iii) based on amortized cost.
-In the case of shares of other funds that are not traded on an exchange, a market valuation means such fund's published NAV per share.
-The Funds may use various pricing services, or discontinue the use of any pricing service, as approved by the Adviser from time to time.
+In calculating each Fund's NAV per Share, such Fund's investments are generally valued using a pricing service.
+The Fund may use various pricing services, or discontinue the use of any pricing service, as approved by the Adviser from time to time.
 A price obtained from a pricing service based on such pricing service's valuation matrix may be considered a market valuation.
 Any assets or liabilities denominated in currencies other than the U.S. dollar are converted into U.S. dollars at the current market rates on the date of valuation as quoted by one or more sources.
+For assets traded on an exchange, the Fund may value investments using market valuations.
+A market valuation generally means a valuation (1) obtained from an exchange, a pricing service, or a major market maker (or dealer), (2) based on a price quotation or other equivalent indication of value supplied by an exchange, a pricing service, or a major market maker (or dealer) or (3) based on amortized cost.
+In the case of shares of other funds that are not traded on an exchange, a market valuation means such fund's published NAV per share.